Skip to Main Content Skip to Footer Toggle Navigation Menu

 • The Chorale is the College’s principal large chorus.
 The ensemble’s repertoire includes a cappella and accompanied music from various Western and non-Western vocal traditions.
 Membership is open to all Macalester students.

 • The Concert Choir is the advanced, select vocal ensemble of Macalester College.
-The choir draws its repertoire from music of the last six centuries and tours annually through the United States or abroad.
+The choir draws its repertoire from music of the last six centuries and performs on campus and across the Twin Cities, as well as regionally.
 Membership is open to all Macalester students.

 • All students are encouraged to audition, including (and especially!) those with little choral experience.